When should you do a gastroscopy? Is frequent FGD harmful to health, and how often is such a study recommended? Indications for diagnostics

 The frequency of FGDS is determined by the attending physician

-For example, with gastritis, much depends on whether it is acute or chronic, on the treatment tactics and the presence of prerequisites for the development of concomitant pathologies.
-After a diagnosis and treatment has been completed, a follow-up examination is often necessary.
-This tactic allows you to objectively assess the effectiveness of therapy, and make adjustments in a timely manner.
+For example, with gastritis, much depends on whether it is acute or chronic, on treatment tactics and the presence of prerequisites for the development of concomitant pathologies.
+After diagnosis and treatment, a repeat examination is often necessary.
+This tactic allows you to objectively assess the effectiveness of therapy and make timely adjustments.

-Only a doctor will determine exactly how often FGS needs to be done, assess the feasibility of carrying it out during menstruation, the possibility of prescribing for concomitant diseases.
+Only a doctor will determine exactly how often FGS should be done, assess the feasibility of performing it during menstruation, and the possibility of prescribing it for concomitant diseases.

 Prevention is better than cure

-It is useful to conduct such a study exclusively for prophylactic purposes.
-How many times a year it is necessary to examine the stomach is not regulated.
+It is useful to conduct such a study solely for preventive purposes.
+There is no regulation on how many times a year the stomach needs to be examined.

-But as practice shows, an annual examination helps to recognize the very first symptoms of diseases in a timely manner, when their treatment is most effective.
+But as practice shows, an annual examination helps to promptly recognize the very first symptoms of diseases, when their treatment is most effective.
 Experts allow such a study to be performed as needed, but at least once every 5 years - even in the absence of any symptoms.

-There is no need to worry about how often an EGD study of the stomach can be done - the doctor who prescribes this study is able to assess all risk factors.
+There is no need to worry about how often you can do an FGDS study of the stomach - the doctor who prescribes this study is able to assess all risk factors.
 The number of studies is not limited, it is considered so safe.
-During the procedure, you can:
+During the procedure you can:

-• detect the very first signs of mucosal lesions that cannot be seen on ultrasound or fluoroscopy;
+• detect the very first signs of mucosal damage that cannot be seen on ultrasound or fluoroscopy;

 • determine the patency of the stomach and esophagus;